Overview

 Morrissey represents thousands of residents of communities impacted by pollution in class and mass tort actions that seek to hold polluters accountable for the injuries they have caused.
 Those matters include:

 - Cape Fear GenX/PFAS Litigation.
-Morrissey is Co-Lead Interim Class Counsel in a proposed class action lawsuit against DuPont and Chemours in the U.S. District Court for the Eastern District of North Carolina.
+Morrissey is Co-Lead Class Counsel in a class action against DuPont and Chemours in the U.S. District Court for the Eastern District of North Carolina.
 The case seeks relief on behalf of thousands of North Carolinians who have been harmed by decades of discharges by DuPont and Chemours of GenX and other toxic PFAS chemicals by DuPont and Chemours into the water supply in the Cape Fear River basin.
 Click here or here for coverage on this news.

 - Whidbey Island/OLF Coupeville Naval Air Flight Operations.
 Morrissey is lead counsel for a class of residents of Whidbey Island, Washington pursuing litigation filed in 2019 against the United States government in the U.S. Court of Federal Claims based on the U.S. Navy’s substantial increase in EA18-G Growler flight operations from a small airstrip on the island and the impact on residents’ properties.